km-p/service.xbmc.tts/README.md

 Installation should be done through Kodi System::Settings::Add-ons::Get Add-Ons::All Add-Ons::Services::XBMC TTS

-If you want to ensure you are using the latest version of the addon you can install my [repository .zip file](http://ruuks-repo.googlecode.com/files/ruuk.addon.repository-1.0.0.zip).
+If you want to ensure you are using the latest version of the addon you can install ruuk's [repository .zip file](http://ruuks-repo.googlecode.com/files/ruuk.addon.repository-1.0.0.zip).

 Installation of the repository should be done through Kodi System::Settings::Add-ons::Install from zip file